A step-by-step photo tutorial on how to can diced tomatoes. It’s super easy, plus if you grow your own tomatoes, it’s a big money saver too!

 How to Can Diced Tomatoes- a step-by-step tutorial

-2. Slice tomatoes about ½ inch, then dice them into whatever size you want.
+2. Slice tomatoes into about ½ inch thick slices, then dice them into whatever size you want.
 I love using my Vidalia Chop Wizard for this!

-4. Add salt- ½ tsp. per pint and 1 tsp. per quart.
+4. Add salt (½ tsp. per pint and 1 tsp. per quart) and bottled lemon juice (1 Tbsp. per pint and 2 Tbsp. per quart).
 Wipe rim of each jar with a damp cloth to remove any tomato residue that may be there.
 (If there is even a slight bit of tomato juice on it, it may not allow it to seal properly.)

 5. Once you have 7 jars filled, place 7 metal canning lids in a small pan.
 Cover with water; bring to a boil.
-Once water boils, use a fork to lift the jar lids out of the water- be careful not to burn yourself!- and place them on the jars.
+Once the water boils, use a fork or lid lifter to lift the jar lids out of the water- be careful not to burn yourself!- and place them on the jars.
 Secure each lid with a jar band/ring.
-(The reason for heating the lids is to soften the rubber, allowing for a better seal.)
+(Heating the lids softens the rubber, allowing for a better seal.)

-7. After processing for 40 minutes, turn burner off.
-Remove jars using jar lifter- you may want to have a dishrag in your other hand to catch any hot water that drips from the jars as you remove them- and place on an old towel, blanket or other padded surface.
-(The reason for doing this is to protect your counter top from the super hot jars.)
+7. After processing for 45 minutes, turn the burner off.
+Remove jars using jar lifter- you may want to have a dishrag in your other hand to catch any hot water that drips from the jars as you remove them- and place on an old towel, blanket or another padded surface.
+(This is to protect your counter from the super hot jars.)
 Allow at least a little bit of air space around each jar, making sure not to have jars close enough to touch.
 Do not move until jars are completely cool.

 Jars should seal as they cool and you will typically hear a snap or pinging sound as the vacuum seal is formed.
-Lids will be slightly concaved when sealed.
-To test the seal, lightly tap the center of the cooled jar lid.
+Lids will be slightly concave when sealed.
+To test the seal, once jar has totally cooled, lightly tap the center of the cooled jar lid.
 If it is firm and does not move, it should be sealed.
 If it pushes in, it didn’t seal properly.
 You can still use unsealed jars, just put them in the refrigerator and use them as soon as possible.

 After jars are completely cool, you can remove the rings.
-Jars should be wiped clean before storing.
+Jars should be wiped clean before storing them.

-HELPFUL TIP: 1 pint of canned diced tomatoes is equivalent to 1 (15 oz.) canned diced tomatoes
+HELPFUL TIP: 1 pint of canned diced tomatoes is equivalent to 1 (15 oz.) can of diced tomatoes.

 IF YOU ENJOYED THIS POST, YOU MIGHT ALSO LIKE THESE: